Visayas: Culture and festivals

 Visayans are recognized as hospitable, religious, fun, and robust people.
 They love to party and celebrate birthdays, graduations, baptisms, weddings, and holidays.
 Visayans like to sing (Karaoke) while drinking and dancing during these celebrations.
 They love to cook traditional foods like Suman, Sapin- Sapin, and Bibingka made with sticky rice during Halloween.
 They visited their dead loved ones at the cemetery.
 Aside from celebrations, Visayas has sweet and delicious mangoes that you can find in Guimaras near Iloilo City.
 White Beach Resort is called Boracay.
 It is a well-known beautiful beach located in Western Visayas at Caticlan Province.
 Many foreign people love to visit this beach, which is full of fun summer activities and beachside restaurants, bars, and souvenir shops.
 You can also find the Seafood Capital of the Philippines, located at Roxas, City Province of Capiz.
 You can taste fresh seafood daily, like shrimp, crabs, prawns, seashells, and fish.

 Visayans honor their traditions and culture by celebrating festivals as they are known to be Roman Catholic or Christian in religion.
 These festivals are celebrated in tribute to their saints, to share peace and happiness, to give thanks for the abundant harvest, and to advertise their products.
 Visayans are known for their different festivals celebrated in other cities of Visayan Island.

 Sinulog Festival is celebrated every third Sunday in January in Cebu City.
 This festival is a tribute to their saint, Senior Santo Nino de Cebu.
 The Sinulog festival includes parades, fluvial processions, dances, Cebu beauty pageants, and sometimes arts contests.
 Some other parts of Cebu provinces participate in the celebration by performing traditional dances and decorating a float, or Higantes, to represent their patron.

 Sinulog Festival, one of the grandest festivals in the Philippines held in Cebu.

 Ati-Atihan Festival is celebrated every third Sunday in January, like Sinulog Festival.
-It is held in Kalibo, Aklan, on Panay Island, where the first indigenous people settled, called Aestas, or Ati's.
+It is held in Kalibo, Aklan, on Panay Island, where the first indigenous Ati people settled.
 This festival devotes to the mystery of baby Jesus and Indigenous people.
 The people who participate paint their bodies and face and wear indigenous costumes and props.
 The festival included music, drums, and parades for several days.

 Dinagyang Festival is celebrated in Iloilo City on the fourth Sunday of January.
 This festival marks the baby Jesus Senior Sto.
 Nino.
 At Ati-Atihan Festival in Aklan, Dinagyang also has Ati's dancing to celebrate the entry of Malay in Panay Island, colorful costumes, and a Pageant for Miss Iloilo; Sadsad is a procession with a decorated float.
 Schools and businesses in Barangays in this city participate in dancing competitions at this festival.